muhammedaltun/ML1/README.md

 \# SKILLS: number of words in SKILLS column

-the 41 columns from "agile" to "windows" show the appeareance of the word.
+The 41 columns from "agile" to "windows" show the appeareance of the word.
 For example,
 agile: is 1 if the word "agile" exists in the page, and 0 if "agile" does not exist

+The 41 words agile, analysis, android, ... , windows are the words from the list skills (allwords in union.py) which appear in at least 500 pages.

 ---------------EXPLANATION ON THE ROWS OF accuracies.xlsx------------------------